n8n-io/n8n-docs/docs/integrations/builtin/credentials/venafitlsprotectdatacenter.md

 ---
-title: Venafi TLS Protect Datacenter credentials - n8n Documentation
+title: Venafi TLS Protect Datacenter credentials
 description: Documentation for Venafi TLS Protect Datacenter credentials.
 Use these credentials to authenticate Venafi TLS Protect Datacenter in n8n, a workflow automation platform.
 ---